Isopod00/Automatic-Sprayer/README.md

 # Automatic Sprayer
 Created By Anthony Brogni

 This is my Automatic Sprayer project.
 I originally made a prototype of this project in 2017 but was not completely satisfied with the results, so I decided to go back and improve it.
 I have been making changes to this project ever since, and I believe it has improved greatly over the past 4 years.
 This project is an Arduino-controlled automatic sprayer that can be used to keep plants and pets hydrated while you're away from home.
 When you first plug it in you are prompted to configure the system, and then after that, you're good to go!
 Some nice features of this project are spray scheduling and spray duration control, a visual countdown clock to the next spray, and a manual spray button.
-Another notable feature that I recently added is Wifi-connectivity so that the project can connect to the user's home Wifi network, enabling over-the-air software updates.
+Another notable feature that I recently added is Wifi connectivity so that the project can connect to the user's home Wifi network, enabling over-the-air software updates.
+In addition to over-the-air software updates, Wifi connectivity also allows the project to connect to the Adafruit IO web service for control over wifi.
+This means that by using my phone from anywhere in the world, as long as I am connected to the internet, I can trigger the sprayer to start spraying!

 <p align="center">
   <img alt="Sprayer Stand" src="https://github.com/Isopod00/Automatic-Sprayer/blob/Wifi-Enabled/Pictures/Full%20Stand.jpg?raw=true" width="60%">